AlanReviews/alan-reviews-updates/content/xbox-one-update.md

 tags = ["xbox", "xbox one", "games"]
 +++

 For upcoming and future video reviews, I can get some footage recorded on Xbox One with Xbox One DVR.
 One problem with recording Xbox One footage with the DVR is that the length is 2 minutes.
+The resolution of the videos can be 720p or 1080p.

 <!-- more -->